These are the fabrics I made last week during our group's shibori dyeing day.

 Shuffling the Cars

 Each year we deliver the Jeep (which belongs to Marcia's brother) to the cottage on Chase Lake in the Adirondack Park.
 We stopped on the way as usual at the nice community park in Mexico, NY, for a picnic lunch.
-This marks the half-way point on the 150-mile trip, and Bill re-enters the Yukon as we leave for part 2 of the trip.

 We delivered another of Ken's cars to the private airport where he will land in his plane from the Boca Raton airport in Florida.
 The car was left at the cottage over the winter, and somehow the power source for the battery charger had been turned off.
 It took us some time and lots of hope to get the "Z" started.
 Marcia really enjoys zipping this sports car around the roads from the cottage to the airport.
 The Yukon driver has to hustle to keep her in view!